 - Table J provides a summary of student housing development with a density bonus approved pursuant to Government Code section 65915(b)(1)(F), where such housing is considered group quarters and does not count as progress toward the RHNA.
-The City did not approve of any student housing developments during the reporting year. - Local Early Action Planning (LEAP) Status Review.
+The City did not approve any student housing developments during the reporting year. - The summary page of the APR summarizes the City's overall performance for the 2022 APR reporting year.
+The City reported a total of 148 Applications, 118 Building Permits, and 44 certificates of occupancy issued for SFD and ADU units during the 2022 reporting year.
+None of these units were permitted or constructed under SB 35 streamlining provisions. - Local Early Action Planning (LEAP) Status Review.
 Pursuant to Health and Safety Code section 50515.04, recipients of LEAP grants from the State Department of Housing and Community Development (HCD) are required to report on the progress and use of those funds.
 The City was awarded a \$65,000 LEAP Grant from HCD to help subsidize the production of the City's Housing Element Update for the 6th Housing Cycle.
+Once the Housing Element Update has been formally adopted by City Council and Certified by HCD, the City will be reimbursed its grant monies for the awarded tasks.